-The first phase, ‘Planning’ includes allocation or resources (both human and materials), capacity planning, project scheduling, cost estimation, provisioning, identification of the system for development, assessment of feasibility, creation of project plan, gathering business requirement, creating process diagrams and performing a detailed analysis.
+The first phase, ‘Planning’ includes allocation of resources (both human and materials), capacity planning, project scheduling, cost estimation, provisioning, identification of the system for development, assessment of feasibility, creation of project plan, gathering business requirement, creating process diagrams and performing a detailed analysis.

 As the data is collected and project goals are defined, they are essentially converted into defined system functions that the organization intends to develop.

 The output of the first phase of SDLC is project plans, schedules, cost estimations, Software requirement specification (SRS), Software design specification (SDS) and procurement requirements.
-It involves coordination of project managers and development staff with operations and security teams to ensure that all points are covered and all perspectives are represented.
+It involves the coordination of project managers and development staff with operations and security teams to ensure that all points are covered and all perspectives are represented.

 Designing of software begins once all the requirements are understood.
 Proven design patterns and application architecture frameworks can be used to compose an application from existing components, thus promoting reuse and standardization.
-Screen layouts, prototypes, pseudo-codes, and other necessary design documents are used for designing IT infrastructure and system model.
+Screen layouts, prototypes, pseudo-codes, and other necessary design documents are used for designing IT infrastructure and system models.

-All the designs (created in previous phase) are converted into functional software.
-The output of this phase is the development of IT infrastructure and development of database and code.
+All the designs (created in the previous phase) are converted into functional software.
+The output of this phase is the development of IT infrastructure and the development of database and code.
 As the software is developed as quickly as possible, it also involves business stakeholders and suggestions from various teams to ensure that everyone’s expectations are met.
-The output of this phase is the software that goes to the testing phase before final deployment.
+The output of this phase is the software that goes to the testing phase before the final deployment.

 The software developed in the development or coding phase is put to test.
 It goes through various test cases, following the test plan instructions, to verify that the system functions as desired.
 Testing works as a panacea in mitigating potential and expected risks to the business and delivery of enterprise’ products and services.
 This phase contains quantifiable results about the level of uncertainty about a software product under test (application).
 This is beneficial only if it provides meaningful information to the business about the risks and impacts of effective decision making.
 When actual results meet the expected results, the final product can be deployed.
 Test teams are always under pressure to reduce development time without compromising on the quality.
 As we follow the TCoE (Test Center of Excellence), it helps us set the framework and standard in line with the business and technology teams and simultaneously helps determine the testing needs that are customized to the current situation or application under test (AUT).
 This helps management to understand the risks and make changes to certain delivery processes for that AUT.